sanzaru/SimpleToast/README.md

 ## Options

 The toast can be configured via an optional SimpleToastOptions object.
-If nil is given default values are taken.
-See table below for more information.
+You can simply pass an empty object to configure the toast with default values.

 > &nbsp;<br>
 > 📌 All parameters inside the options are optional.
+If not set, the default value will be taken.
-> &nbsp;
+> <br>&nbsp;

 | Option | Description | Default |
 | -------- | ------------- | -------- |